 Individuals who obtain citizenship through Grenada’s Citizenship by Investment Programme are entitled to the same rights as any other Grenadian citizen.
 These include the right to live and work in Grenada at all times, and all the rights associated with membership of the Caribbean Community (CARICOM).
 There is no requirement to reside in Grenada before or after citizenship is granted.

 Grenada has no foreign income, wealth, gift, inheritance, or capital gains tax.
 There is no restriction on the repatriation of profits and imported capital.
 Generous incentive packages exist including corporate tax incentives, full exemption from import duties, tax relief benefits, and export allowance.
-Grenada’s currency, the East Caribbean dollar (XCD), is pegged to the US dollar (USD).
-Lastly, there is duty-free trading in the Caribbean.
+Grenada’s currency, the East East Caribbean dollar (XCD), is pegged to the US dollar (USD).

 Options and costs